 This post is also available in: Svenska

 A red baby bum can be a diaper rash, fungal infection or just a result of heat and moisture.
-Learn more about how you can distinguish diaper rashes from fungal infections; and how to treat and prevent red bums and associated wounds.
+Learn how to distinguish diaper rashes from fungal infections; and how to treat and prevent red bums and associated wounds.

 Babies need diapers.
-The wetter and warmer the diaper, the more problems you’ll experience.
-Diaper rash, fungal infections… You know what we mean.
-Indeed, with today’s modern diapers and its fantastic super-absorbent features, the problems of diaper rash are much lower than they were a few decades ago, when wadding and dense plastic diapers were used.
+The wetter and warmer the diaper, the more likely your child will have a diaper rash or fungal infection.
+Indeed, with today’s modern diapers and its fantastic superabsorbent features, the problems of diaper rash are much lower than they were a few decades ago when wadding and dense plastic diapers were used.

 How often do you need to change diapers?

-You need to change your baby’s diaper when you notice the baby has pooped.
-How often babies poo varies a lot, some poo 3-4 times a week and others poo 6-7 times a day.
+You need to change your child’s diaper when you notice that they have pooped.
+How often babies poo varies a lot.
+Some poo 3-4 times a week and others poo 6-7 times a day.

-If the baby has pooped, you’ll need to wash the bum clean.
-Especially make sure you clean between the labia of little girls.
+If your baby has pooped, you need to wash their bum clean.
+Especially between the labia of little girls.
 Rinse with water if necessary and pat dry.
 Wipes are practical, and very effective at dissolving dirt.
 They are great at cleaning dirty shoes and leaving cars sparkling clean, but they can be a bit too harsh for a baby’s bum.

-Some babies’ skin can become very dehydrated by water.
-If this is the case for your baby, then pure oil poured onto a washcloth may work better.
+Some babies can become very dry from the water.
+If this is the case for your baby, then it may work better to use pure oil poured onto a washcloth instead.
 Baby oil, olive oil or regular cooking oil works well.

 If your child’s bum begins to turn red, the first thing to do is to have nappy-free time.
 That means that between diaper changes, your child should have periods where they are not wearing a diaper.
 Practice this for a few days.
-Leave the child on a changing bed or on a towel that you can either throw away or wash if the child pees or poos.
+Leave your child on a changing bed or on a towel that you can either throw away or wash if your child pees or poos on it.
 Do this for as long as you can.
 Babies usually think it is nice.
-Warning : boys’ pee stream can travel quite far, so place the baby away from your favorite armchair…
+Warning : boys’ pee stream can travel quite far, so place your baby away from your favorite armchair…

-If the skin in the diaper region is angry, red, dry and spotty, it may be diaper rash.
+If the skin in the diaper region is red, dry and spotty, it may be diaper rash.
 At this stage, it is ideal to wash the area gently with oil and aerate.
-Often, a cortisone cream with an anti-fungal component works wonders.
-Fungal infections thrive very well on a diaper rash, so a cream with both cortisone and an anti-fungal agent will treat the rash and the fungal infection simultaneously.
+Often, a cortisone cream with an antifungal component works wonders.
+Fungal infections thrive very well on a diaper rash so a cream with both cortisone and an antifungal agent will treat the rash and the fungal infection simultaneously.

 Fungal infections on young children’s bum look sore, angry, red and spotty in the diaper region, between the buttocks, on the genitals and around or in the folds of the groin.
 This often occurs at the same time as diaper rash.
-There are two over-the-counter anti-fungal/cortisone ointments available in pharmacies in Sweden: Cortimyk and Daktakort.
+There are two over-the-counter antifungal/cortisone ointments available at Swedish pharmacies: Cortimyk and Daktakort.
 They are totally equivalent and contain the weakest type of cortisone which can be used on infants.

 If you suspect a fungal infection on your child’s bum and an angry diaper rash, try applying Cortimyk or Daktakort twice daily for some weeks.
 If you see results, apply the cream until the symptoms subside and then begin to taper down the usage over a week.